ItsNiceCraft/ItsNiceCraft/README.md

 #### // recent stars

+- [ankitects/anki](https://github.com/ankitects/anki) - Anki&#39;s shared backend and web components, and the Qt frontend (today)
-- [coder/wush](https://github.com/coder/wush) - simplest &amp; fastest way to transfer files between computers via WireGuard (1 day ago)
+- [coder/wush](https://github.com/coder/wush) - simplest &amp; fastest way to transfer files between computers via WireGuard (2 days ago)
 - [civilblur/mazanoke](https://github.com/civilblur/mazanoke) - A self-hosted local image optimizer that runs in your browser.
-(5 days ago)
+(6 days ago)
 - [toeverything/AFFiNE](https://github.com/toeverything/AFFiNE) - There can be more than Notion and Miro.
 AFFiNE(pronounced [ə‘fain]) is a next-gen knowledge base that brings planning, sorting and creating all together.
 Privacy first, open-source, customizable and ready to use.
 (1 week ago)
 - [redimp/otterwiki](https://github.com/redimp/otterwiki) - A minimalistic wiki powered by python, markdown and git.
 (1 week ago)
-- [TecharoHQ/anubis](https://github.com/TecharoHQ/anubis) - Weighs the soul of incoming HTTP requests using proof-of-work to stop AI crawlers (1 week ago)

 ## // metrics